Need to know how to play a tiebreak?

-In league matches, when a set reaches six games all, a tie break is played.
-A tie break would conclude each level six all set, not just a final set.
+In league matches, when any set reaches six games all, a tie break is played.

-The player whose turn it would be to serve in the next game starts the tiebreak.
-He or she serves normally to the deuce court (the left hand court as the server perceives it - that is, from right to left).
+The player whose turn it would have been to serve in the next game, starts the tiebreak.
+He or she serves to the deuce court (the left hand court as the server perceives it - that is, from right to left).

-The opponent serves the next TWO points, starting with a serve to the ad (right-hand court from the server's perspective as the look accross the net).
+The opponent serves the next TWO points, starting with a serve to the right-hand court from the server's perspective (the ad court).
 It feels a bit odd till you have played a number of tie breaks.

 Points are numbered 1, 2, 3 etc, rather than 15, 30, 40 Deuce.

 From the second point, each player serves for the next two points.
 The tiebreak is over when one player reaches seven points, provided he or she is two clear points ahead of his or her opponent.
-From 6-6 in a tiebreak a player must have a two point advantage to win the tiebreak.
+If the score gets to 6-6 in a tiebreak, a player must have a two point advantage to win the tiebreak.